muteante/linja-laso/README.md

 this is a little font i'm making, based on a grid and with sharp edges!
 More about [how](https://github.com/cvni1981/linja-laso/wiki).

-Features 2 weights: regular (closer to linja lipamanka) and medium (thickness based on nasin-nanpa).
+Features 2 weights: regular (a tad thicker than linja lipamanka) and medium (closer to nasin-nanpa).

 And 3 versions:
 * **Regular** automatically combines latin into sitelen pona